 The board members and the "de facto directors" (ie, persons not formally appointed as directors but who factually act as directors and significantly influence the company's decision-making process), as well as the members of executive management, are liable for damages caused by intentional or negligent breach of their duties.
-As a rule, such D&O liability is joint and several, and each director may be held personally liable.
-Under the business judgement rule, it is generally accepted that any business decision taken in a proper, unbiased and reasonably informed manner does not constitute a breach of obligations, even if it turns out to have been materially wrong in retrospect.
+As a rule, D&O liability (directors' and officers' liability) is joint and several, and each director may be held personally liable.
+Under the business judgement rule as developed by Swiss case law, it is generally accepted that any business decision taken in a proper, unbiased and reasonably informed manner does not constitute a breach of obligations, even if it turns out to have been materially wrong in retrospect.

 The expected level of care is generally assessed under an objective standard.
-Specialist knowledge may however lead to raised expectations as to the actions of an individual board member.
+Specialist knowledge may however lead to a raised standard when assessing the actions of an individual board member.